Belk

 Belk, Inc. is an American department store chain founded in 1888 by William Henry Belk in Monroe, North Carolina, with nearly 300 locations in 16 states.
-Belk stores and Belk.com offer apparel, shoes, accessories, cosmetics, home furnishings, and wedding registry.
+Belk stores and Belk.com offer apparel, shoes, accessories, cosmetics, home furnishings, and a wedding registry.

 History

 Early history

 Belk was founded in 1888 by William Henry Belk in Monroe, North Carolina, outside Charlotte.
-The store was first called New York Racket and then Belk Brothers, after Belk made his brother, physician Dr. John Belk, his partner.
-Belk bought in volume to pass savings on and sold at fixed prices, then a relatively unusual practice.
+The store was first called New York Racket and then Belk Brothers, after Belk made his brother, physician John Belk, his partner.
+Belk bought merchandise in large quantities to pass savings on to customers and sold at fixed prices, which was a relatively unusual practice at the time.

+1900s

 By 1909, the company had moved its headquarters to Charlotte and built a huge flagship store on Trade and Tryon Streets in downtown Charlotte, which would remain the company's headquarters until it was closed in 1988 to make way for the construction of what is now Bank of America Corporate Center.
 The business grew steadily, relying on "bargain sales" and advertising to grow the business and increase its influence throughout the South.

 Beginning in 1921 with the Leggett Bros. stores of South Boston, Virginia, the Belk company grew by investing in various partnerships with local merchandisers in nearby markets.
 Belk's growth out of the Southeast was pushed by Earl Jones Sr and the Belk-Jones brand that opened the first Belk west of the Mississippi in 1947.
 The Jones family and the Belk-Jones brand continued to grow Belk's westward expansion.
-This complex story is chronicled in a book published by Belk – Belk, Inc.: The Company and the Family That Built It – about the evolution of the company.
+This complex story is chronicled in a book published by Belk—Belk, Inc.: The Company and the Family That Built It—about the evolution of the company.